Skip to content

 4. Flexibility: You can execute a server that is running more than one container, each of them with its unique version of an application or framework, which will, therefore, prevent any conflicts to occur when different versions or dependencies are requested.

-Docker containers are popular because they ensure a consistent environment from development to production, solving the common issue of "it works on my machine" by making sure it works the same everywhere.
+These containers are popular because they ensure a consistent environment from development to production, solving the common issue of "it works on my machine" by making sure it works the same everywhere.

 What are Docker Images?